UPDATED- DECEMBER 2009

 Finally, if I was to make an analogy with fine food and drink, I would describe low-level musical information as the equivalent of the "Aftertaste".
 Its very existence and character separate the different qualities of food and drink from each other.
 This is what also happens with music when its reproduction is "complete".

-For a better or different perspective, the reader must realize that...
+For another perspective, the reader must realize that...

-The key word in this expression is not "sound" or "noise", but "Floor".
-The word "floor", in this instance, is an indication of the "lower limit" of a particular capability of that component.
+The key word (in any accurate expression) is not "noise", or even "sound", but "Floor".
+The word "floor", in this specific context, is an indication of the "lower limit" of a particular capability of that component.
+In my opinion, a much more correct term is: "Sound-Floor".
+I feel this way because of the ultimate importance and relationship of "sound" to both music reproduction and the word "floor" in this particular context.

-The "lower limit" of an audio component's capability to reproduce (or pass) softer and softer sounds.
+The "lower limit" of an audio component's capability to reproduce (or pass) softer and softer (musical) sounds.

 Put in another manner, the "sound-floor" can be described as: